Fast, accurate, and system-specific variable-resolution modelling of proteins: The CANVAS model

 The first term, $E_{AA}$, corresponds to bonded interactions from the atomistic force field, namely chemical bonds, angles, and proper/improper dihedrals:

 Here, $h(r)$, $h(\theta)$, $h(\phi)$, $h(\omega)$ are Heaviside functions taking value $1$ if a bond, angle, dihedral or improper dihedral exists in the atomistic force field for a couple, triplet, or quadruplet of survived atoms.
 Therefore, stretching, bending, and torsion potentials with their original equilibrium values are possible only if, respectively, the pair, triplet, and quadruplet of atoms (where at least a CG bead is involved) from the all-atom representation of reference are maintained in the MG and CG regions.
 The second term in Eq. \ref{eq:ff_CG}, $E_{harmonic}$, describes the bonded interactions between and within the low-resolution domains.
-The bonded connectivity and its parametrisation are strictly dependent on the resolution levels employed and on the chemical nature of the retained sites, namely on their \textit{ atom type}.
-In the current implementation, beads are connected by harmonic springs as schematically depicted in Figure\ref{fig: Prot-Voronoi}d and described in detail in Figure \ref{fig: bonds-canvas-pic}.
-Specifically, we make use of three different elastic constants:
+The bonded connectivity and its parameterization are strictly dependent on the resolution levels employed and on the chemical nature of the retained sites, namely on their \textit{atom type}.
+In the current implementation, beads are connected by harmonic springs as schematically depicted in Figure \ref{fig: Prot-Voronoi}d and described in detail in Figure \ref{fig: bonds-canvas-pic}.
+Specifically, the reference bond length corresponds to the distance between the two atoms/beads in the starting structure, while the value of the elastic constant depends on the nature of the bonded particles and their position along the sequence: